TLT vs BND: Which ETF Is Better in 2026?

 +

-TLT tracks ICE US Treasury 20+ Year Bond Index (0.15% expense ratio); BND tracks Bloomberg US Aggregate Float Adjusted Index (0.03%).
-They track different indexes, so they give you different exposure.
+TLT tracks ICE US Treasury 20+ Year Bond Index (0.15%); BND tracks Bloomberg US Aggregate Float Adjusted Index (0.03%).
+They give you genuinely different exposure, so the choice is how much of each to hold, not which is better.

 Is TLT or BND cheaper?